Investment

 Build a portfolio composed of 30% Bitcoin, 40% S&P 500 and 30% CAC40.

-Each quarter invest $500 and rebalance the portfolio to maintain that allocation.
+Each quarter invest $500 and rebalance the portfolio to respect this allocation.

 Inject $100 each month into the asset that had the worst performance the previous month to smooth volatility.